The Chocolate Lovers' Ontological Argument

 "It is false that"

-We won't go into detail of how to derive the Truth Tables for the connective.
-But the "NOT", "AND", and "OR" Tables are pretty much common sense:
+The use of the connectives are best shown in Truth Tables.
+The "NOT", "AND", and "OR" Tables are pretty much common sense:

 |Truth Table: "NOT" Statements|